martinjoiner/circa-maps/README.md

 ## Target Goal

-The end goal is to generate massively detailed SVG files (millions of properties) which can be loaded into a CNC router which will carve the shapes into the surface of a large (at least 6 ft) sheet of plywood to make a printing block.
-This can then be inked-up and pressed using a ride-on road roller (steamroller).
+The initial intention for this project was to be able to automatically generate highly detailed SVG files containing millions of properties which could then be loaded into a CNC router to cut a huge plywood printing block (at least 6 ft).
+This would be inked and pressed using a ride-on road roller at a public event open to spectators similar to this video from a Steamroller Festival in Canada: https://youtu.be/1tHgtmHc0bI

-The printing process will be a bit of a spectacle and make a good public event attended by anyone interested in print and art.
-A good example of this process can be seen in this video from a Steamroller Festival in Canada: https://youtu.be/1tHgtmHc0bI
+However, in December 2016, after receiving estimates of the cost and cutting time for such a large and complex pattern it soon became apparent this was unviable without significant financial input.

+In October 2017 the project was reborn as a VR environment which can be experienced through a headset.

+## Interface routes

+The application offers several ways to interact with the data:

+### View

+`/{id}` - A non-interactive web-page for viewing an SVG of a map.

+### Develop

+`/{id}/develop` - An interactive SVG view of the map with control panel to to send API requests to trigger map events and return results, updating the map if necessery.

+### SVG

+`/{id}/svg` - Download an SVG file of the map

+### API Routes

+`/api/...` - Many operations can be triggered in isolation for development purposes.

+## Real-world events to be simulated

+ - 2 small neighbouring properties on high value land might merge to enable them to build taller.
+ - Wars or natural disasters may raze structures.

 ## Technology

-MySQL, PHP >5.4, Javascript, jQuery, SVG, CSS
+MySQL, PHP 7, JavaScript, jQuery, SVG, CSS, WebGL.

-In this version the Javascript is used to send AJAX requests for map events and then update the visible SVG in return.
-Events can cause changes in the data such as new roads, new properties, properties expanding by acquiring neighbouring property, structural growth, destruction or replacement.
-Each event goes with various parameters such as economic conditions which will affect size and decedance of structure and public or private dominence which will affect variety of building.
-PHP does all the generation of items on the map server-side with careful collision detection.
+PHP does all the generation of items on the map, collision detection and reading/writing the database.

+MySQL database-backed for saving data and efficiently being able to perform operations on a small section of the map by selecting points with a range.